mramshaw/spray-book-catalog/README.md

 #### Firefox versus Chromium

 Neither of these browsers will accept self-signed certificates unprompted.
-To use __firefox__ it will be necessary to add a security exception (which will need to be removed later).
-As __chromium__ will allow an easy override to proceed to the website anyway, it is probably the browser to use.
+To use __Firefox__ it will be necessary to add a security exception (which will need to be removed later).
+As __Chromium__ will allow an easy override to proceed to the website anyway, it is probably the browser to use.
 This only saves a click or two but as it is one less thing to remember about, a useful saving.
-Also, chromium will be very clear that the site is untrusted:
+Also, Chromium will be very clear that the site is untrusted:

 ![Untrusted HTTPS](/images/Chromium_-_Untrusted_HTTPS.png)